-Binnington has 50 saves, Blues beat Vegas to end 7-game skid
+Binnington has 50 saves, Blues beat Vegas to end 7 game skid

 Vladimir Tarasenko, Sammy Blais, and Jake Walman scored to help St. Louis end an 0-6-1 stretch.
 It also gave the Blues their first home victory since an overtime win Feb.
 18 against San Jose.

+“That was an embarrassing time losing so many games in a row,” Tarasenko said.
+“We’ve got many games against some tough opponents right now.
+Obviously we’re fighting for the playoffs but our goal is to go on a winning streak so there’s no need to talk a lot about this game.”

-Binnington betterd the 42 saves he had at Vegas on Jan.
+The 50 saves bettering the 42 Binnington had at Vegas on Jan.
 24 in the Blues’ 5-4 overtime win.

+“I didn’t know that actually until I got in here,” Binnington said about his workload.
+“We competed and did a job keeping them to the outside and clearing out rebounds.”

 Marc-Andre Fleury made 32 saves while losing his third straight start.